 There is no time limit for reporting sexual misconduct.
-Nevertheless, any member of the Institute's community who believes that he or she has been a victim of sexual misconduct is encouraged to report the alleged sexual misconduct immediately in order to maximize the Institute's ability to obtain evidence and conduct a thorough, impartial, and reliable investigation.
+Nevertheless, any member of the Institute's community who believes that they have been a victim of sexual misconduct is encouraged to report the alleged sexual misconduct immediately in order to maximize the Institute's ability to obtain evidence and conduct a thorough, impartial, and reliable investigation.